 For free motion quilting 0.0—there's no need to move the feed dogs at all because YOU are in charge depending on how fast or slow you move the quilt sandwich.

 Notable exceptions—'cause there's always exceptions in quilting—if you're using a particularly fine, thin thread, use a shorter length.
 For a thicker thread, a longer stitch is called for.

 Try several settings on a practice quilt sandwich before beginning on your actual patchwork.

-A finally, if you're using one of those luscious, sexy metallic or rayon threads, you'll want a longer one.
-The light needs something to reflect off of for all that lusciousness to actually shine.
+And finally, if you're using one of those luscious, sexy metallic or rayon threads, you'll want a longer one.
+The light needs something to reflect off for all that lusciousness to actually sparkle and shine.